embermap/ember-cli-tailwind/README.md

 Once installed, all of [Tailwind's classes](https://tailwindcss.com/docs/what-is-tailwind/) should be available to you.

+You can see the default values, and change them, by looking at the generated files under `/app/tailwind`.

 **Styleguide**

-You can see the default values, and change them, by looking at the generated files under `/app/tailwind`.

-If you server your Ember app and visit `/tailwind`, you should see a styleguide showing a summary of all your configured classes.
+If you serve your Ember app and visit `/tailwind`, you should see a styleguide showing a summary of all your configured classes.
+It will rebuild as you modify Tailwind's default configuration.

 **Utilities**